loyoliteabid/zon-api/readme.md

-# Zonesso API
+# Zon API

-**Zonesso API** is a Node.js Express project designed to manage REST APIs for the assessment.
+**Zon API** is a Node.js Express project designed to manage REST APIs for the assessment.
 It leverages Prisma ORM to interact with a PostgreSQL database.

 ## Technical Details